-Baked apples meet apple crumble, with these dessert baked apples.
-Cooked with apple cider and topped with a crispy oat crumble topping, they are the perfect Fall dessert!
+Baked apples meet apple crumble, with these delicious baked apples with an oatmeal crumble topping.
+Cooked with apple cider they are the perfect Fall dessert!

 baked apples topped with oat crumble in cast iron skillet

-These dessert baked apples definitely checks all the boxes for great Fall comfort food!
+Baked apples with an oatmeal topping definitely checks all the boxes for great Fall comfort food!
 If you love baked apples and you love apple crumble (or apple crisp, as we tend to call it in Canada), then you’ll love them both together in one dish!

 My favourite part of this dish is the use of some apple cider in the pan while the apples roast.
 The cider braises the apples and also reduces as the apples roast and cook into a full-of-flavour apple syrup, that combines with the crumble topping in the nicest of ways.